sparQone/sparq/docs/Translations.md

 ## Language Selection

-The current language is determined by:
+The current language is determined in the following priority order:
 1. URL parameter: `?lang=es`
-2. User preferences (if implemented)
+2. User setting (stored in database for authenticated users)
+3. Session storage (for temporary preferences)
-3. Default language from configuration
+4. Default language from configuration

 ```python
 # Default language configuration in config.py